-Zoely is primarily used to prevent pregnancy, but it also helps to regulate your period, making it lighter and less painful.
-This can also provide relief for women with endometriosis.
+Zoely is primarily used to prevent pregnancy, but it may also help to regulate your bleeding and may make it lighter and less painful.
+This can provide relief for women with endometriosis.

-Zoely can be used to delay your period by skipping the yellow placebo pills at the end of your pill pack, beginning a new pack the next day.
+Zoely can be used to delay your period by skipping the yellow placebo pills at the end of your pill pack and beginning a new pack the next day.

 If you are switching to Zoely from a different type of the combined pill, wait until you have finished your current pack and begin taking Zoely the day after taking your last active pill.
-This means you won't have a 7 day break between packs.
-If you are currently taking the progesterone only pill, or mini pill, you can stop taking it at any time and start Zoely the next day.
+This means you won't have a 7-day break between packs.
+If you are currently taking the progestogen-only pill, or mini pill, you can stop taking it at any time and start Zoely the next day.
 You will need to use additional contraception for the next 7 days as you won't be protected against pregnancy right away.

-There is a chance that Zoely will not work properly if you vomit within 3–4 hours of taking the pill as the hormones may not have been absorbed by the body yet.
+There is a chance that Zoely will not work properly if you vomit within 3–4 hours of taking one of the white active pills as the hormones may not have been absorbed by the body yet.
 If this happens, take another pill once your stomach settles down.
 If you are unable to do this within 24 hours of your usual scheduled time, then treat it as a missed pill.
 If you continue to vomit, your protection will be affected and you will need to use condoms, or another barrier method of contraception, until you have stopped being sick and for 7 days after.
 If you vomit after taking one of the yellow inactive pills, it does not matter and you can continue as usual as these pills do not contain hormones.